You would never guess Dr. Ben Bernanke was once one of the most powerful men in the world, indeed in all of human history.

 Bernanke warned President Bush as early as 2005 that real estate prices were getting too high and that a crash was coming.

 His predecessor, Alan Greenspan, had cautioned during the 1990s that Fannie Mae and Freddie Mac had a flawed business model that would eventually blow up and take down the financial system with it.

 In the end, every major financial institution was tottering on the edge.

-Thanks to the laissez fair philosophy of the 1920’s, the Fed let the money supply collapse, and one third of all banks went under, some 8,000 in total.
+Thanks to the laissez-faire philosophy of the 1920s, the Fed let the money supply collapse, and one-third of all banks went under, some 8,000 in total.
 This froze the entire credit system.

 When it was wound down, the US Treasury made a $15.3 billion profit on the program.

-Part of the problem in selling the TARP, and later, president Obama’s 2009 $831 billion stimulus budget, was that while the crisis started in New York, Washington, it was slow to reach the hinterlands.
+Part of the problem in selling the TARP, and later, President Obama’s 2009 $831 billion stimulus budget, was that while the crisis started in New York and Washington, it was slow to reach the hinterlands.